pursh2002/Getting-and-Cleaning-Data-Project/code book.md

 6. subject_test.txt
 7. x_test.txt
 8. y_test.txt
-contain the data from the downloaded files on whic data are read and analysed.
+contain the data from the downloaded files on whic data are read and analysed throught he steps mentioned above.